 All facts and circumstances are considered by the Board in determining the independence of a Director.
 It is not possible to provide prescriptively for all circumstances that will constitute a conflict of interest or a material relationship.
 Nor is it possible to pre-determine whether such circumstances will be considered as being likely to affect a Director's independent exercise of judgement.
-All Directors are required to advise the Board and / or company secretary at the earliest opportunity of any changes to circumstances that may affect their independence.
+All Directors are required to advise the Board and / or company secretary at the earliest opportunity of any actual or potential conflicts of interest, or any changes to circumstances that may affect their independence.

 Subject to the proviso referred to above, a non-executive Director will generally be considered independent if they:

-- Are not a substantial shareholder of the Company, or an officer of, or otherwise associated directly with, a substantial shareholder of the Company; - Have not within the last three years been an executive of the Company (or a Group company); - Have not in the last three years been a principal of a material professional adviser or a material consultant to the Company (or Group), or an employee materially associated with the service provider; - Are not a supplier or customer of the Company or other Group member, or an officer of, or otherwise associated directly or indirectly with, a material supplier or customer; - Do not have a material contractual relationship with the Company or another Group member (other than as a Director of the Company); - Do not have close family ties with any person who falls within any of the categories described above; and - Have not been a Director of the Company for such a period that his or her independence may have been compromised.
+- Are not a substantial shareholder of the Company, or an officer of, or otherwise associated directly with, a substantial shareholder of the Company; - Have not within the last three years been an executive of the Company (or a Group company); - Have not in the last three years been a principal of a material professional adviser or a material consultant to the Company (or Group), or an employee materially associated with the service provider; - Are not a material supplier or material customer of the Company or other Group member, or an officer of, or otherwise associated directly or indirectly with, a material supplier or material customer; - Do not have a material contractual relationship with the Company or another Group member (other than as a Director of the Company); - Do not have close family ties with any person who falls within any of the categories described above; and - Have not been a Director of the Company for such a period that his or her independence may have been compromised.

-The Independent Directors of the Company at the date of this statement are Graham Cubbin, Amanda Lacaze, Jane McKellar and Patricia Payn.
-Paul Maguire is not considered to be independent due to his executive role as Managing Director.
+The Independent Directors of the Company at the date of this statement are Graham Cubbin, Jane McKellar, Grant Peck, Geoff Pearce and Alison Mew.
+Laurie McAllister is not considered to be independent due to his executive role as Managing Director.